arnabAdhikary98/learningJavaScript/README.md

  - Compute the power of num using Recursion
  - Get the first and last item in an array using arr.shift() and arr.pop()
  - Get the first and last item in an array using arr.slice()
+ - Reverse an array in JavaScript using .reverse() method